muhammadmp97/TeleBot/README.md

 });
 ```

-TeleBot translates them to regex, so it will be good to take a look at this table to know how to use them efficiently:
+TeleBot translates them to regex, so it will be good to take a look at this table to know how to use them properly:

 | Type |TeleBot| Regex |
 |--|--|--|